ANAT SALON :: talking art + tech

-ANAT SALON is a series of free gatherings, where you’ll be able to hear the best creative minds discussing the transformative and fascinating things being done across the arts + technology spectrum and how these will inform and transform our future.
+ANAT SALON is a series of gatherings, where you’re invited to hear the best creative minds discussing the transformative and fascinating things being done across art + technology and how these will inform and transform our future.

-ANAT SALON will also be a place for conversations between artists, scientists and technologists that will stay with you long after the event; where you can build new collaborations and forge new relationships across sectors.
+ANAT SALON is also a place for conversations between artists, scientists and technologists that will stay with you long after the event; where you can build new collaborations and forge new relationships across sectors.

 ANAT SALON :: Sydney :: Emotionally Engaging the Machine

-ANAT Salon kicks off in November 2019 in Sydney, with a deep exploration into the relationships between people and their machines.
+ANAT Salon kicked off in November 2019, at the iconic Customs House in Sydney’s Circular Quay, with a deep exploration into the relationships between people and their machines.

 As the boundaries between people and machines begin to blur, what does this mean for the way we relate with machines?
 Can humans emotionally engage with robots and machines, and vice versa?
 Or are emotional interactions with machines notional, unintentional reactions driven by anthropomorphism?
 What senses (if any) do AI’s use to emotionally engage with humans?

-ANAT Salon Sydney brings together leading artists to explore and discuss human interactions with robots and machines.
-ABC’s technology reporter, Ariel Bogle will speak with Professor Mari Velonaki Director of UNSW’s Creative Robotics Lab, together with artists Dr Belinda Dunstan, Justin Harvey and Dr Wade Marynowsky.
+ANAT Salon Sydney brought together leading artists to explore and discuss human interactions with robots and machines.
+ABC’s technology reporter, Ariel Bogle spoke with Professor Mari Velonaki Director of UNSW’s Creative Robotics Lab, together with artists Dr Belinda Dunstan, Justin Harvey and Dr Wade Marynowsky.